mebusy/notes/dev_notes/AI_CS188_ApplicationOfHMM.md

 - Each path is a sequence of states
     - then you can start looking at path in this graph.
     - each path encodes the sequence of states , there are many many paths
+- The product of weights on a path is that **sequence’s probability** along with the evidence
-    - if you multiply the weights , to put each of these edges together, for a given path, that gives us the probability of that particular state sequence jointly with the evidence.
+    - if you multiply the weights, to put each of these edges together, for a given path, that gives us the probability of that particular state sequence jointly with the evidence.
-- The product of weights on a path is that sequence’s probability along with the evidence
-    - the path with highest probability , is the most likely explanation of the sequence of evidence we observe
+    - the path with highest probability, is the most likely explanation of the sequence of evidence we observe
 - Forward algorithm computes sums of paths, Viterbi computes best paths

+There are many paths 2ᴺ.
+So we don't want to do this naive enumeration of all paths.
+I wanna do something more efficient, and it'll be very similar to the forward algorithm.
+But in principle the naive approach would find you the correct solution just expensive.

 <h2 id="d1b64f8404dac1019eb7a414a8e5f21c"></h2>